Existence, uniqueness, and universality of global dynamics for the fractional hyperbolic $\Phi^4_3$-model: Global well-posedness and invariance of Gibbs measure

 \subsection{Nonlinear smoothing and uniform bound with large probability}

 In this subsection, we prove that the solution $v_N$ to the truncated equation \eqref{SdNLW_vN} has a uniform bound with a large probability.
-To achieve this, we need the following nonlinear smoothing estimate, which is similar to Proposition 3.3 and Lemma 4.3 in \cite{BDNY}. \begin{proposition} Let $T \geq 1$, $1 < \al \leq \frac 32$, and $\eps, \dl > 0$ be sufficiently small.
-Let $u_N$ be the solution to the truncated equation \eqref{SNLWode2}.
+To achieve this, we need the following nonlinear smoothing estimate, which is similar to \cite[Proposition~3.3 and Lemma~4.3]{BDNY}. \begin{proposition}[Nonlinear smoothing] Let $T \geq 1$, $1 < \al \leq \frac 32$, and $\eps, \dl > 0$ be sufficiently small.
+Let $u_N$ be the solution to the truncated equation \eqref{SNLW3a}.
 Then, given any $\eta > 0$, there exists $C_0 = C_0 (T, \eta) \gg 1$ such that

 \noi uniformly in $N \in \N$. \end{proposition}

 \begin{proof} We first show that for any $\eta' > 0$, there exists $C_1 = C_1 (\eta') \gg 1$ and $0 < T_0 = T_0 (\eta') \ll 1$ such that

 \noi We recall from \eqref{second} the following second order expansion: